simonsdave/yar/README.md

 cd; git clone https://github.com/simonsdave/yar.git
 ~~~~~

-* start the App Server with the following in a new terminal window
+* start the App Server with the following in a new terminal window - by default the app
-(this app server is only for testing/development - you wouldn't use this in a production deployment):
+server listens on port 8080 - this app server is only for testing/development - you wouldn't
+use this in a production deployment:

 ~~~~~
 cd; cd yar; source bin/cfg4dev; cd app_server; ./app_server.py --log=info
 ~~~~~

-* start the Key Store - if CouchDB isn't already running, in a new terminal window start CouchDB using
+* start the Key Store - if CouchDB isn't already running, in a new terminal window start CouchDB
+using the following command - by default CouchDB listens on port 5984

 ~~~~~
 couchdb